 All reading books are colour banded with the earlier colours being phonics-based books linked to the above schemes.
 Children will be given a book appropriate to the phonics knowledge they have and are being taught in class.
 The higher-level, more challenging books have a mixture of texts to enable the children to develop as fluent, motivated and lifelong readers who enjoy reading for pleasure.

 Whole class reading

-A mixture of group and whole class reading takes place in Year 1 and 2 through ‘Book Talk’.
+A mixture of group and whole class reading takes place in Year 1 and 2 through guided sessions.
 The use of phonics for blending is the main strategy children use for decoding any unknown words.
 In both year 1 and Year 2 these lessons focus on reading and comprehension skills.
 Reading skills are modelled further by the teacher during daily story time and weekly whole school reading assemblies.